isabella232/primetime.en/help/digital-rights-management/aaxs-protected-streaming/aaxs-license-server-config-files/aaxs-tenant-configuration-file.md

 The tenant configuration file includes:

 * **Transport Credential** — Specifies one or more transport credentials (certificate and private key) issued by Adobe.
 Can be specified as a path to a .pfx file and a password, or an alias for a credential stored on an HSM.
 Several such credentials can be specified here, either as file paths, or key aliases, or both.
-See " [Handling certificate updates](c_xgep_using-aaxs-for-protecting-content-handling-cert-updates.md)" in *Using the Adobe Access SDK for Protecting Content* for more information on when additional credentials are needed.
+See "[Handling certificate updates](../../aaxs-protecting-content/content-implementing-the-license-server/content-handling-cert-updates.md)" in *Using the Adobe Access SDK for Protecting Content* for more information on when additional credentials are needed.
 * **License Server Credential** — Specifies one or more license server credentials (certificate and private key) issued by Adobe.
 Can be specified as a path to a .pfx file and a password, or an alias for a credential stored on an HSM.
 Several such credentials can be specified here, either as file paths, or key aliases, or both.
 See Handling certificate updates in *Using the Adobe Access SDK for Protecting Content *for more information on when additional credentials are needed.
 * **Key Server Certificates** — Optional.
 Specifies the Key Server’s License Server certificate issued by Adobe.
 Can be specified as a path to a .cer file or an alias to a certificate stored on an HSM.
 This option must be specified in order to issue licenses for content packaged with a policy that requires remote key delivery for iOS devices.
 * **Custom Authorizers** — Optional.
 Specifies custom authorizer classes to invoke for each license request.
 If multiple authorizers are specified, they are invoked in the order listed.
-For more information, see " [Custom authorization extensions](c_xgep_custom-authorization-extensions.md)".
+For more information, see "[Custom authorization extensions](../../aaxs-protected-streaming/custom-authorization-extensions.md)".
 * **List of Authorized Packagers** — Optional.
 Specifies certificates identifying entities authorized to package content for this license server.
 If no packager certificates are specified, the server issues licenses for content packaged by any packager.
 * **Minimum supported client version** (See *Using the Adobe Access SDK for Protecting Content*).
 * **Usage Rules**